trxdave/photography-blog/README.md

 For either method, you will need to install any applicable packages found within the *requirements.txt* file.

 - `pip3 install -r requirements.txt`.

+# Requirements

+The requirements.txt file lists all the dependencies needed to run the project.
+Below is a brief description of each package included in this file:

+- asgiref==3.8.1: ASGI (Asynchronous Server Gateway Interface) reference implementation, used by Django for handling asynchronous requests.
+- cloudinary==1.40.0: A Python client library for integrating with Cloudinary, a cloud service that offers image and video management.
+- dj-database-url==2.2.0: A utility for configuring Django databases via environment variables, commonly used for configuring databases in production environments like Heroku.
+- dj3-cloudinary-storage==0.0.6: A Django storage backend for integrating with Cloudinary, allowing Django to directly store media files in Cloudinary.
+- Django==5.0.6: The main web framework used for building this project.
+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- django-allauth==0.63.3: A Django package that provides a comprehensive authentication system, including registration, social account authentication, and email confirmation.
+- django-summernote==0.8.20.0: A Django application that integrates the Summernote WYSIWYG editor, making it easy to add rich text editing capabilities to Django forms and models.
+- gunicorn==22.0.0: A Python WSGI HTTP server for UNIX, commonly used to serve Django applications in production environments.
+- oauthlib==3.2.2: A generic and reusable OAuth request-signing logic library, used for handling OAuth 1 and OAuth 2 authentication flows.
+- pillow==10.3.0: A Python Imaging Library (PIL) fork that provides image processing capabilities, used in Django for handling image uploads and manipulation.
+- psycopg2==2.9.9: A PostgreSQL database adapter for Python, required for interacting with a PostgreSQL database from Django.
+- PyJWT==2.8.0: A Python library for generating and verifying JSON Web Tokens (JWTs), used for handling authentication and secure communications.
+- requests-oauthlib==2.0.0: An OAuthlib integration with the popular requests library, providing OAuth authentication support in HTTP requests.
+- sqlparse==0.5.0: A non-validating SQL parser used by Django's ORM to work with SQL queries.
+It helps in formatting and analyzing SQL code.
+- whitenoise==6.7.0: A middleware for serving static files directly from your web application, especially useful in production environments to improve performance by serving static files efficiently.

 # Credits
 * [Man standing on rock formation](<documentation/images/hero-image.jpg>)